jc-prg/mbox/README.md

 ## Prerequisites

-In order to use mbox as it is you must have installed:
+In order to use jc://mbox/ as it is you must have installed:

 1. docker, docker-compose
 2. python3, pip3, python2, pip

 ## How to build the hardware

-An instruction will follow soon ...

-... in the meanwhile here are some [pictures](docs/BUILD_HARDWARE.md).
+An instruction will follow soon ... in the meanwhile here are some [pictures](docs/BUILD_HARDWARE.md).

 ## How to install, configure and run the software